ericmorris3@gmail.com

 Bio

-Eric Morris is a transportation scholar at UCLA.
+Eric Morris is an Associate Professor of City and Regional Planning at Clemson University.
 He hails from Deerfield, IL, a suburb of Chicago.
 He attended Deerfield High School.
-As a child and teenager he worked as a professional actor, appearing in regional musical theater productions of Oliver!, Camelot, and Annie Get Your Gun.
+As a child and teenager he worked as a professional actor, appearing in regional productions of Oliver!, Camelot, and Annie Get Your Gun.

 Eric attended Harvard, graduating magna cum laude with a degree in History and Literature.
 He specialized in 17th century English history and wrote his senior thesis on the foundation of the Bank of England.
 While in college he was a writer for Let’s Go: Europe with a beat in still-communist Czechoslovakia, Hungary, Poland, and Yugoslavia.
 He also appeared in two Hasty Pudding Theatricals productions and wrote for the Harvard Crimson.
 His most notable accomplishment during this period was driving Michael Jordan’s cars.